-The Local Services and Land Use Committee will be briefed today on the Council staff analysis.
 Following today's briefing, a striking amendment will be developed by the Committee Chair.
 The schedule in Attachment 5 to the staff report includes amendment deadline information.
-The Committee is expected to act on the Proposed Ordinance in July 2025.
+The Committee is expected to act on the Proposed Ordinance in August 2025.

-The Proposed Ordinance is required to be adopted by the end of December 2025.
+The Proposed Ordinance is required to be adopted by the full Council by the end of December 2025.